mulle-c/mulle-vararg/README.md

 } _param;
 ```

-But accsessing those values, that's what mulle-vararg does for you.
+But accessing those values, that's what mulle-vararg does for you.